 Meet the Board of Directors at Heaven’s Gait Ranch

-From a very young age, Margaret Mary learned the value of giving.
+From a young age, Margaret Mary learned the value of giving.
 Raised by a U.S. army veteran and a special education aide, she saw her parents devote their lives to causes much greater than themselves.
-As a result, Margaret Mary pursued a career in education after graduating from Marquette University as an Evans Scholar.
-Over the years, she worked for both private and public schools, teaching students in rural areas while also tutoring young women from inner cities.
+As a result, Margaret Mary pursued a career in education after earning a BS & BA from Marquette University as an Evans Scholar.
+Over the years, she worked for both private & public schools, teaching students in rural areas while also tutoring young women from inner cities.

 She says, “It’s amazing how one experience can change the trajectory of your life.
 Volunteering at a therapeutic riding facility absolutely changed mine.”
-As an active member of PATH International, she received her Executive Certificate in Nonprofit Fund Development from the University of Notre Dame, while earning her MBA through Aurora University.
-In 2016 she co-founded the nonprofit, therapeutic riding center Heaven’s Gait Ranch, Inc. and then had it registered as a PATH Intl.
+As an active, professional member of PATH International, she received her Executive Certificate in Nonprofit Fund Development from the University of Notre Dame, while earning her MBA through Aurora University.
+In 2016 she co-founded the nonprofit organization Heaven’s Gait Ranch, Inc. and then had it registered as a PATH Intl.
 Member Center.
 As the Executive Director of Heaven’s Gait Ranch, she is also a Certified PATH Intl.
 Riding Instructor.
 Needless to say, the therapeutic riding center has undoubtedly become her home away from home.

-Brian McClaren Founder, Vice Chair, Director of Finance & Operations
+Brian McClaren Founder, Treasurer, Director of Finance & Operations

-Fueling the move to Cedar Grove from Madison, WI, Heaven’s Gait Ranch has been more than a life-changing pursuit for Brian.
+Heaven’s Gait Ranch has been more than a life-changing pursuit for Brian.
 “It has been eye opening and incredibly rewarding,” he says.
-As an active member of PATH International, Brian has worked diligently with other therapeutic riding facilities to get Heaven’s Gait Ranch off the ground, and today he plays an integral role in its stewardship and strategic planning.
-Through his experience, he has gained invaluable exposure to the industry.
-He states, “I’m so excited to share what we have learned and what we have been able to build.”
+As a former member of PATH International, Brian worked diligently with other therapeutic riding facilities to get Heaven’s Gait Ranch off the ground, and today he plays an integral role in its stewardship and strategic planning.
+Through his experience, he has gained invaluable exposure to the industry, and he states, “I’m so excited to share what we have learned and what we have been able to build.”
 He is very proud to bring this long-held family aspiration to fruition.